cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 Mindcode provides the [`goal` option](SYNTAX-5-OTHER.markdown#option-goal) to specify which dynamic optimizations to apply:

 * `speed` (the default value): Mindcode applies dynamic optimizations that make the resulting code larger, but faster, while adhering to the current [instruction limit](SYNTAX-5-OTHER.markdown#option-instruction-limit).
 When several possible optimizations of this kind are available, the ones having the best effect (the highest speedup per additional instruction generated) are applied first until the instruction limit is reached.
-* `neutral`: Mindcode applies dynamic optimizations making the code either smaller or faster (or both) than the original code.
+* `neutral`: Mindcode applies dynamic optimizations improving at least one of the aspects (code size, performance, or both) while not making the other aspect worse.
 * `size`: Mindcode applies dynamic optimizations leading to the smallest code possible, even at the expense of execution speed.

 The `goal` option's scope is local, and it is possible to set the desired goal for individual functions, statements, or blocks of code (see [Option scopes](SYNTAX-5-OTHER.markdown#option-scope)).
 As a consequence, dynamic optimizations matching two or even all three goals may be available.
 The optimizer performs all possible `size` optimizations first, then all possible `neutral` optimizations, and finally all possible `speed` optimizations.